Treasures on Trial: The Art and Science of Detecting Fakes

 - A “super fake” Hermes Birkin bag made it all the way through Spa Hermes for cleaning before it was discovered to be a fraud

 - A fake 1787 Château Lafitte bottle of wine purportedly owned by Thomas Jefferson was sold to wine collector Bill Koch

-Learn tricks of the trade from master forgers, what gets faked and why, how scientific methodology assists in spotting fakes, and more!
-Compare real and fake works, and then ask yourself, “Do you see what you think you see?”
+Visitors learned the tricks of the trade from master forgers, what gets faked and why, how scientific methodology assists in spotting fakes, and more!
+Compare real and fake works, and then ask yourself, “Do you see what you think you see?

 *Images (clockwise): Copy of Oleanders, after Vincent Van Gogh, John Myatt, 2012, mixed media on canvas.
 Courtesy of Washington Green Fine Art; Counterfeit bag in the style of Hermès Birkin, black box leather with palladium hardware, 35 cm.
 Private collection; Collection of confiscated vintage wine labels.
 Courtesy of the Federbal Bureau of Investigation, New York Office; 1890s genuine antique baseball glove that was supposedly used by Babe Ruth.
 Courtesy of the Federal Bureau of Investigation, New York Office.